Samuel-DSP/Automated-File-Manager/README.md

 # Automated-File-Manager
-Automated File Organiser is a Python-based tool that monitors your directories in real-time and automatically organizes downloaded files into categories.
+Automated File Manager is a Python-based tool that monitors your directories in real-time and automatically organises downloaded files into categories.
 It provides a Flask API to view recent file activity and category statistics, backed by SQLite.

 # Features